 Interior / Exterior

-Exterior in excellent condition with original 1934 colors in a 12-coat procedure, always in a hangar.
+Exterior in excellent condition with original 1934 colors in a 12-coat Stits Polyfiber procedure, always in a museum or a hangar.
 The quaint old peaked instrument panel, control wheel yoke, retractable rear view mirror mounted in the cabin roof, and the automotive type windows and door frames all were restored so faithfully that the airplane cabin is literally a flying museum of early 1930s interior design.
 Carpeted floor, satin finished hardware, rear cabin side lights, ash receivers, glove box, vanity closure and assist cords are provided.

 The restoration is museum quality and restored so faithfully by Tom Laurie and Hal Neemer and the team at FlaBob Airport that the airplane has been used by other restorers as the go-to for the restoration of Stinson Reliants.
 Dropbox access available with Engine and Aircraft Logbooks, W&B, complete FAA Registry Record, and all Maintenance Manuals, along with lots of photos and literature.
 Annual good until February 2021.
 Appraisal by Air Assets with a September 16, 2019 Current Market Value of $113,500